Skip to main content

 • On error, the server returns a semantic HTTP status code (400, 401, 403, 404, 500, etc.).
 The response body follows the application/problem+json format and describes the error.

 The API is self-describing.
+You can find its documentation in several places.

 • available action groups